cosmos/sdk-tutorials/publish-app-do/index.md

 To complete this guide, you will need:

 - A [DigitalOcean](https://cloud.digitalocean.com/) account.
 If you do not have an account, DigitalOcean may offer a free trial to let you build Basic Droplets.
 - A supported version of [Starport](https://docs.starport.network/).
-To install Starport, see ../[Install Starport](https://docs.starport.network/intro/install.html).
+To install Starport, see [Install Starport](https://docs.starport.network/intro/install.html).
 - Go (version 1.16 or higher).
 See [Download and install Go](https://golang.org/doc/install) documentation.
 Using brew to install Go is not recommended.